 I’ve compared a few different electric burr coffee grinders, and I’ve concluded that the Breville Smart Grinder Pro is the best in its price range.
 You can check it out by clicking the link above.

-This coffee grinder has so many different grind sizes; it’s amazing.
-The coffee grinder will grind your coffee beans in no time.
+This coffee grinder has so many different grind sizes—it’s amazing.
+It will grind your coffee beans in no time.

 Now that I’ve talked about the difference between the electric coffee grinder, it’s time for the manual coffee grinders.